Randomization Inference: Theory and Applications: The Basics of Randomization Inference

 This example generalizes to the multivariate or high-dimensional situation where $X_i = (X_{i,1} , \ldots , X_{i,d} )$ is vector in ${\bf R}^d$.
 Testing a high-dimensional mean vector has received a lot of attention in recent years; see, e.g., \cite{wang2015high}, \cite{wang2019feasible} and \cite{huang2022overview}.
 The randomization hypothesis holds with the same group ${\bf G}$ if it is assumed $X_i$ and $- X_i$ have the same distribution under the null hypothesis.
 Thus, the construction will apply if one is willing to assume a semi-parametric model of symmetry under the null hypothesis.
 Of course, one may wish to test a mean vector in a nonparametric setting that does not assume such symmetry.
 One of the themes of this paper is that randomization tests are often asymptotically valid, even when a suitable randomization hypothesis does not hold exactly. \end{example}

-\begin{example}[Two-Sample Permutation Tests] Suppose that the observed data consists of the independent samples $( X_1 , \ldots , X_m )$ and $(Y_1 , \ldots , Y_n )$.
-The problem is to test whether they are drawn from the same distribution.
+\begin{example}[Two-Sample Permutation Tests] Suppose that we observe the wages for two groups of workers, e.g., who face different labor regulations or belong to different demographic groups.
+Denote these measurements by $( X_1 , \ldots , X_m )$ and $(Y_1 , \ldots , Y_n )$, respectively.
+We might be interested in testing whether the two samples are drawn from the same distribution.
 Here, the null hypothesis $H_0$ is that the samples are generated from the same probability law.
 Under the null hypothesis $H_0$, the observations can be {\it permuted}, or assigned at random to either of the two groups, without changing the distribution of the data.
 A little more formally, combine the data as $ Z^{(N)} = (Z_1 , \ldots , Z_N ) = ( X_1 , \ldots , X_m, Y_1 , \ldots , Y_n )$.
 Let $\pi = ( \pi (1) , \ldots , \pi (N) )$ be a permutation of $[N] = \{1, \ldots , N\}$, treated as an arbitrary bijection from $[N]$ to $[N]$.
 The permuted data $Z^{(N)}_{\pi}$ are given by $ Z^{(N)}_{\pi} = ( Z_{\pi (1) } , \ldots , Z_{\pi (N)} )~. $ Under the null hypothesis $H_0$, the random variables $Z^{(N)}$ and $Z^{(N)}_{\pi}$ have the same distribution.
 The randomization hypothesis thus holds with ${\bf G}$ identified with the collection of $N!$ permutations of the set $[N]$.
 Again, a randomization test can be constructed by recomputing any test statistic over the $N!$ data sets of the form $Z^{(N)}_{\pi}$.
 If the data are real-valued and the chosen test statistic is a function of the ranks of the observations, then the resulting test is a two-sample rank test.
 If the data have no ties, then the null distribution can be tabled.
 The classic example is the Wilcoxon (or, equivalently, the Mann-Whitney) test.
 Notice that nothing has required that the data be real-valued.
 In fact, the data can be valued in any sample space.
 In particular, they may be vector-valued and high-dimensional, as is often the case in genomics.
 For some recent entries into this literature, see \cite{biswas2014nonparametric} and \cite{cousido2019two}. \end{example}